IMF deal: Government to collapse more banks – Isaac Adongo alleges

 Making his submission on Metro TV’s Good Morning Ghana show, the Bolgatanga Central MP said the IMF programme has made certain provisions for the recapitalization of banks operating in Ghana.

-He further revealed that under Ghana’s IMF programme, an amount of GH¢19 billion has been earmarked as resolutions bonds for banks which are expected to be used under the Fund’s programme for Ghana.
+He further revealed that under Ghana’s IMF programme, an amount of GH¢19 billion has been earmarked as resolution bonds for banks which are expected to be used under the Fund’s programme for Ghana.

 Meanwhile, Bank of Ghana Governor, Dr Ernest Addison, recently announced that commercial banks operating in the country have been given up to September this year to submit their recapitalization plans.